bishwaG/Nextpie/docs/deploy-docker.md

 ### Prerequisite
 Make sure that you have root access to the machine you are using and you have Docker installed.
-For installation guide, please refer to the official [Install Docker Engine](https://docs.docker.com/engine/install/) user manuals from Docker.
+For installation guide, please refer to the official [Install Docker Engine](https://docs.docker.com/engine/install/) user manual from Docker.

 ### Using Nextpie repository as a source